Sheu Yu-jer

-Sheu Yu-jer (許虞哲 (Xǔ Yúzhé); 27 October 1952 – 15 February 2020) was a Taiwanese politician.
-He was the Minister of Finance since 20 May 2016 until 16 July 2018.
+Sheu Yu-jer (許虞哲 (Xǔ Yúzhé); 27 October 1952 – 15 February 2020) was a Taiwanese politician who served as the Minister of Finance from 20 May 2016 until 16 July 2018.

 Education

-Sheu received his bachelor's degree in finance and taxation from National Chengchi University, where he was a classmate of Lin Chuan, and his master's degree in law from Harvard University in the United States.
+Sheu received his bachelor's degree in finance and taxation from National Chengchi University, where he was a classmate of Lin Chuan, and also earned a master's degree in the subject from the university.
+He then completed graduate studies in the United States at Harvard University, where he earned his Master of Laws (LL.M.) degree from Harvard Law School.

 Career

 Sheu served within the Ministry of Finance as director-general of the Taxation Agency.
 By 2013, he was deputy finance minister under Chang Sheng-ford.
 Sheu was appointed finance minister by Premier Lin Chuan on 15 April 2016.
 He was replaced by Su Jain-rong in July 2018.
 Sheu then led the Taiwan Futures Exchange.
 He died on 15 February 2020, aged 67.